Is my password safe? Our guide explains how to check your password strength and protect yourself against the latest hacks.

 Scarcely a day goes by without some kind of online security brouhaha hitting the headlines.
-Our digital selves are more vulnerable than ever in 2017, yet we’re often our own worst enemy, not least when it comes to the passwords we use.
+Our digital selves are more vulnerable than ever in 2017, yet we’re often our own worst enemy – especially when it comes to the strength of our passwords.

-A new study by password manager Keeper shows that many of us are still using rudimentary phrases to safeguard our accounts, with nearly 17% of people still relying on the infamous ‘123456’ – equivalent to using Swiss cheese as a condom.
+One study, by password manager Keeper, shows that many of us are still using rudimentary phrases to safeguard our accounts, with nearly 17% of people still relying on the infamous ‘123456’ – equivalent to wearing Swiss cheese as a condom.

 Related: Best password manager